csc207group76/connecthub/README.md

 | izabellemarianne | https://github.com/izabellemarianne |
 | Karththigan | https://github.com/Karththigan |
 | LL333111 | https://github.com/LL333111 |

+## Contributing
+This project will not be actively developed and monitored, however, if you want to contribute, please
+1. Fork the repository
+2. Make your changes on a feature branch and sumbit a PR
+3. Clean up your code to the style checker `mystyle.xml`
+4. Keep PR titles and descriptions informative
+5. Only keep changes related to your PR

 ## License
 This project is licensed under the MIT License - see the LICENSE.md file for details